luukfroling/BEP/parts/03-theory.md

 The two-step, image based method has several drawbacks.
 First, beam hardening artifacts often occur as the attenuation coefficient is still averaged over a line.
 Secondly, the first step leads to a loss of information as there is no one-to-one mapping between the projections and the images.
 The second step is unable to compensate for this loss as it has no access to the photon counts.
 Recently one-step methods have been proposed which reconstruct material-specific images directly from photon counts [@mechlem2018joint].
 These are all iterative methods as no analytical inversion formula exists.

 Import parameters of the interative algorithm introduced are the data attachment term and the cost regularisation.
-The data attachment term ensures the reconstructed material images explain the measured photon counts, and the regularisation term enforces smoothness or prior knowledge on the material images [@Zhang2018Regularization].
+The data attachment term ensures the reconstructed material images explain the measured photon counts and the regularisation term enforces smoothness or prior knowledge on the material images [@Zhang2018Regularization], a cost function can be defined which includes both terms.
+The iterative algorithm reconstructs an image for each material and compares the image to the measurements using the cost function and updates the images accordingly.
+This is computationally heavy and

 ## Machine learning - Neural networks